Clarkson-Applied-Data-Science/Yadugur_IA626_Project/README.md

 - `Flask`: Flask is a popular web framework for Python that simplifies the process of building web applications.
 It provides routing, request handling, and response generation functionalities.
 In the code, Flask is used to create a web application with defined routes and endpoints.

-## Connecting with Database and creating database:
+## Connecting with database and creating tables:

 ```python
 conn = pymysql.connect(host='mysql.clarksonmsda.org', port=3306, user='ia626',